rykachevskiy/azul-results/README.md

 CONTENTS:

-Scripts to procced data:
+Scripts to procced data: <br \>
 comparer.py  - to compare latency distributions, see README_comparer for further details <br \>
-plotter.py  -  to plot latency distributions, see README_plotter for further details SummarizeHistogramLogRange.jar  -  to prepare data from .hdrh, see README_SummarizeHistogramLogRange for further details
+plotter.py  -  to plot latency distributions, see README_plotter for further details <br \>
+SummarizeHistogramLogRange.jar  -  to prepare data from .hdrh, see README_SummarizeHistogramLogRange for further details <br \>

 Example of usage in ./usage_example .
 Note that folder structure is nessesary for running.
-Detailed explanation of how to run an example is in in the ./usage_example/README.md
+Detailed explanation of how to run an example is in in the ./usage_example/README.md <br \>

-All useful data in ./all_data
+All useful data in ./all_data <br \>

-Summary and results of some experiments in ipython-notebook format Results.ipynb .
-It can be viewed via github, or ipython, which is provided in Abaconda python package.
-See
+Summary and results of some experiments in ipython-notebook format called Results.ipynb .
+It can be viewed via github, or ipython, which is provided in Anaconda python package.

 Some drafts and experiments in ./ipython_nbooks